11 Steps to Prevent Insider Threats Using Identity Governance (IGA)

 Protecting critical assets against insider threats is a balancing act between locking down systems so employees and other insiders cannot get access to information outside of their remit and allowing users sufficient access so that they can do their jobs unhindered.
 Implementing a robust identity and access management solution combined with rigorous enforcement of policies and procedures will ensure that business operations are able to continue without exposing the company to unnecessary risk.

-Identity and access management can help your organization keep insider threats at bay.
+Identity governance and administration can help your organization keep insider threats at bay.
 Find out much more about how you can bring your identity management and access governance to match you evolving needs or get in touch with us to learn more about how we have helped organizations like yours.